huntzhan/sdataflow/README.md

 stats : stats single_stat
       | empty

-single_stat : entry_to_entry
+single_stat : entity_to_entity
-            | entry_to_outcome_type
+            | entity_to_outcome_type
-            | outcome_type_to_entry
+            | outcome_type_to_entity

-entry_to_entry : ID general_arrow ID
+entity_to_entity : ID general_arrow ID

 general_arrow : ARROW
               | DOUBLE_HYPHENS outcome_type ARROW

 outcome_type : BRACKET_LEFT ID BRACKET_RIGHT

-entry_to_outcome_type : ID ARROW outcome_type
+entity_to_outcome_type : ID ARROW outcome_type

-outcome_type_to_entry : outcome_type ARROW ID
+outcome_type_to_entity : outcome_type ARROW ID
 ```

 # API

 ## Form of Callback

-As mentioned above, an entry stands for a user defined logic unit.
-Hence, after defining the relations of entries in the language discussed aboved, user should defines a set of callbacks, corrensponding to each entry in the definition.
+As mentioned above, an entity stands for a user defined logic unit.
+Hence, after defining the relations of entries in the language discussed aboved, user should defines a set of callbacks, corrensponding to each entity in the definition.

 User can define two types of callback: